Bill Callahan (American football coach): Cleveland Browns

-On January 31, 2020, Callahan was hired by the Cleveland Browns as their offensive line coach under head coach Kevin Stefanski.
-He missed the team's Wild Card playoff game against the Pittsburgh Steelers on January 10, 2021, due to COVID-19 protocols, but returned for the next playoff game.
+On January 31, 2020, Callahan was hired by the Cleveland Browns as their offensive line coach under new head coach Kevin Stefanski.
+He missed the Wild Card Round against the Pittsburgh Steelers due to COVID-19 protocols, but returned for the Divisional Round against the Kansas City Chiefs.

-On January 20, 2023, Callahan nixed an offensive coordinator interview he had had with the New York Jets and agreed to a contract extension with the Browns.
+On January 20, 2023, Callahan nixed an offensive coordinator interview that he had with the New York Jets and agreed to a contract extension with the Browns.

 Tennessee Titans

 On February 13, 2024, Callahan was hired by the Tennessee Titans as their offensive line coach to work under his son, Brian, who was hired as the team's new head coach a few weeks prior.

 After the Titans fired his son on October 13, 2025, Callahan left the team the following day.

+Atlanta Falcons

+On January 18, 2026, Callahan was hired by the Atlanta Falcons to be their new offensive line coach, reuniting him with new head coach Kevin Stefanski.